-On here Mr Griffiths and other Science staff (and some students – such as the Nutty Professors) will add info, links, videos, pictures, etc. to extend your learning, from basics such as revision help to showing real Science outside the Lab.
+On here Mr Griffiths and other Science staff and Science students will add info, links, videos, pictures, etc. to extend your learning, from basics such as revision help to showing real Science outside the Lab.

 You can keep up to date with new science stories by subscribing or following the blog’s Twitter feed @mr_g_defsci.

 Our friends over at ASAPScience have a new video – with the BEST ways to plan and manage your studying.
 Take a look…